Peakboard/peakboard-templates.github.io/_templates/Warehouse-Management-Areas-Coordination-With-SAP/en.md

 layout: article
 title: area coordination in the warehouse - keep track of the current status with SAP
 description:
-- This template is used to monitor the current utilization of your warehouse.
-All areas of small parts picking are displayed and you always have an overview of the status of individual areas.
-This helps to coordinate the allocation of employees in the best possible way.
-So that all areas are finished at the end of the day.
-So you can easily optimize your logistics processes.
-Because only informed employees can make well-founded decisions!
+- Download this dashboard and use it for worker management in commissioning in the various warehouse areas.
+The dashboard shows in a target/actual comparison where the workers in the individual areas of the warehouse are currently standing in completing the orders and where they should actually already be standing.
+The employees can see directly in which areas of the warehouse support is currently needed and then independently switch to these areas to help their colleagues achieve the daily target.
+Optimize your logistics processes now - because only informed employees can make informed decisions!
 lang: en
 weight: 1600
 isDraft: true